 More in my post, How to Balance Personal Branding With Personal SEO.

-4. Check all your Settings & Privacy pages to be sure everything is set right.
+4. Check Settings & Privacy to be sure everything is set right.

-Another one under “Privacy” to consider adjusting is “Profile viewing options”.
+For instance, under “Privacy”, consider adjusting “Profile viewing options”.
 If you’re actively viewing profiles of others, but you don’t want them to know it (for whatever reason), choose “Private mode” here.
 You can switch back and forth as needed, when you are and are not viewing other profiles.

 One spot I definitely want you to adjust on the “Privacy” page.

-LinkedIn changes these things frequently, so get in the habit of revisiting these pages often.
+LinkedIn frequently changes things in Settings & Privacy, so get in the habit of revisiting these pages often.

 5. Build up your connections to at least 500.